cdh77/movie-search/README.md

-# Movie-search
+# Film Finder

+> First off, thank you for considering to Film Finder.
+It's people
+> like you that make Film Finder such a great tool.
+>
-A react app made using `create-react-app` and [The Movie Databse API](https://www.themoviedb.org/)
+> A react app made using `create-react-app` and [The Movie Databse API](https://www.themoviedb.org/)
+>

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+> This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Scripts